stu-bell/singalong/README.md

 # TODO

 ## Next
-- sync the start and end of lrc files with the start and end of the audio (ie remove lines before the audio start time, and after the audio end time)
+- remove lyrics lines after the end time?

 ## bugs
 - bug when scroll backwards, list items disappear from the bottom